 I’ve just graduated and joined the IP profession.
 I can’t imagine what work was like before efiling, the internet and online databases.
 Can you explain?

 The patent examiner

 I joined the EPO in The Hague after I left university with a

-This article is available to subscribers.
-Please click subscribe to read the rest of the article.
+Please make sure you log in to read the rest of the article.

 Join us nowGain FREE access to up to five free articles when you register now.